sbarrow825/01-HTML-CSS-Git-Code-Refactor/README.md

 # HTML-CSS Code Refactoring

-Refactored an html website for Horiseon in order to improve accessiblility.
-Included many ease of understanding changes such as adding sementic HTML elements in place of <div> tags, fixed links on the webpage such that they scroll to the correct element, included smooth scrolling so the client can more easily see how the page moved when clicking on a link, applied proper indentation to the html code, and added alt tags to all images.
+Refactored an html website for the company Horiseon in order to improve accessiblility.
+Added sementic HTML elements, fixed links on the webpagesuch that they scroll to the correct element, included smooth scrolling so the client can more easily see how the page moved when clicking on alink, applied proper indentation to the html code, and added alt tags to all images.

 ## Built With